Work and Travel the World!

 Work as an Au Pair

-Au-Pairing is one of the oldest travel jobs around and is still a great option to save some money and see the world.
+Au-Pairing is one of the oldest travel careers around and is still a great option to save some money and see the world.
 Personally, kids ain’t for me.
 However, if you are bubbly, happy, smiley and don’t mind clearing up sick then there’s plenty of little ones who need a lovely person like you to help take care of them.
 It doesn’t always pay, and if it does pay it’s not always much but you can earn up to 5k a month if you’re happy to teach in some more far-flung lands.
 You’ll get free lodging and food, and likely some pocket change for the weekend if your volunteering in Europe.
+This is a pretty solid way to get paid to travel and live in a new country.
 Check out the Ditch your Desk Nomad Guide on how to travel the world as an Au-Pair.

 Be A Translator

 Are you a smarty pants who can speak other languages fluently?
 Or perhaps you have a knack for learning other languages quickly?
 You should consider becoming a translator and work online or offline to fund your travels.
 I have fuck-all experience with this as I am relatively talentless when it comes to languages.

 Hostel work is one of those unspoken backpacker rules.
 It’s on the web a bit, but it’s still pretty hush hush.
 So let me tell you – finding hostel gigs is f**king simple.
 One of the easiest travel jobs to get – just ask the hostels you are staying at if they are looking for any help.
 They will know exactly what this means.
 “Help” means manning the front desk graveyard shift, sweeping the floors, or most likely minding the bar.
 If they are looking for any “help”, they might pay a bit of cash, but you’ll surely get a free bed and some food out of it.
 Hostels are one of the staples for travel work and are a phenomenal way to save money while traveling.